-ZJ then explains how to use the applique pressing sheet to build appliques that require many pieces.
-She shows an example of an applique template and explains how you would use it to trace the design onto the wrong side of fabric backed with a fusible adhesive.
-Once the fabric pieces have been cut out they can be ‘built’ or pre-assembled prior to fusing and stitching them onto fabric.
+ZJ then explains how to use the appliqué pressing sheet to build appliqués that require many pieces.
+She shows an example of an appliqué template and explains how you would use it to trace the design onto the wrong side of fabric backed with a fusible adhesive.
+Once the fabric pieces have been cut out, they can be “built” or pre-assembled prior to fusing and stitching them onto fabric.

-ZJ shows how to layer the applique pressing sheet over the top of the applique template and shows how it can be easily seen through.
-Because of this she can then layer the pieces of her applique shape together following the template.
-ZJ explains that she likes to use a pressure sensitive fusible adhesive and explains how it makes it easier to repositions the pieces of the design if needed.
+ZJ shows how to layer the appliqué pressing sheet over the top of the appliqué template and shows how it can be easily seen through.
+Because of its sheer quality, she can layer the pieces of her appliqué shape together following the template.
+ZJ explains that she likes to use a pressure-sensitive fusible adhesive that makes it easier to reposition the the design if needed.